Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Lower bounds for Eccentricities

 \subsection{Undirected graphs}

-\begin{theorem} Let $k\geq 2$.
-Under the $k$-OV conjecture, every algorithm that can distinguish between eccentricity at most $2k-1$ and eccentricity at least $4k-3$ for every vertex in an $O(n)$ edge and node undirected graph, requires at least $n^{1+1/(k-1)-o(1)}$ time on a $O(\log n)$-bit word-RAM. \end{theorem}
+In this section we will prove the following theorem, which implies Theorem~\ref{thm:95eccintro} and the lower bound part of Theorem~\ref{thm:2ecc}. \begin{theorem} Let $k\geq 2$.
+Under the $k$-OV conjecture, for any $\delta>0$, any $(\frac{4k-3}{2k-1}-\delta)$-approximation algorithm for all Eccentricities in an unweighted undirected graph with $n$ vertices and $O(n)$ edges, requires at least $n^{1+1/(k-1)-o(1)}$ time on a $O(\log n)$-bit word-RAM. \end{theorem}

 \begin{proof} Let's start with the $S$-$T$-diameter construction for $k$ obtained from a given $k$-OV instance.
-We remove any internal nodes if they don't have edges to one of their adjacent layers - they don't hurt the instance.
-We have a graph on $O(n^{k-1}d^{k-2})$ vertices and edges with the following properties:
+We have a graph on $O(N^{k-1}d^{k-2})$ vertices and edges with the following properties: